 Japan has a fair and open election system with transparent conditions for the registration of candidates.
-Candidates running in local electoral districts for the lower or upper house of parliament have to pay a deposit of JPY 3 million (around €25,000, plus a deposit of JPY 6 million if also running on the party list).
+Candidates running in local electoral districts for the lower or upper house of parliament have to pay a deposit of JPY 3 million (around \pounds 3,000, plus a deposit of JPY 6 million if also running on the party list).
 This deposit is returned if certain conditions are met in terms of vote shares received (individual candidates) or the number of seats won (party list).
-The deposit is meant to deter candidatures that are not serious, but in effect presents a hurdle for independent candidates.
-The minimum age for candidates is 25 for the lower house and 30 for the upper house.
+The deposit is meant to deter candidatures that are not serious, but in effect presents a hurdle for small parties and independent candidates.
+The large amount required for such a deposit also discourages younger candidates, who generally find it more difficult to secure such funds.
+The minimum age for candidates, set at 25 for the lower house and 30 for the upper house, could also be lowered, although in other countries such as the United States, the minimum age to run for office ranges from 18 to 35, depending on the state.